November 18, 2024

 Anyway, having been asked to make some for another Bonfire Night gathering I wondered what to do.
 I have no idea if you can buy oatmeal as such in France so I set about finding an alternative recipe that was almost authentic but also like the sticky ginger cake we all love.
 I came across one on the Sainsbury's Magazine website.

 It was stunningly good.
 Just like proper Parkin without the grit and with all the stickiness of a perfect ginger cake.
 You can (for now) see the recipe here.
-(These recipes do have a habit of disappearing.)
+(These links do have a habit of disappearing.)

 Ingredients

-175g plain flour
+175g plain flour (gluten free flour also works)

 125g porridge oats